ncondes/weather-node-app/README.md

 # Weather node app

-This is a project built in Node.js isung some external packages, such as inquirer, colors, axios, creating an app that returns the temperature of a place acording to the geographic location ( latitude and longitude ).
+This is a project built in Node.js isung some external packages, such as inquirer, colors, axios, creating an app that returns the temperature of a place acording to the geographic coordinates ( latitude and longitude ).

 ## Table of contents